pratanczuk/tanita/README.md

-# tanita - smartweight adapter to load data from Tannita device to the web page via web sockets
+# tanita - smartweight adapter to load data from Tanita device to the web page via web sockets

 I. Structure
 	Release